effector/effector/src/content/docs/en/introduction/examples.md

 ---

 It's difficult to overestimate the learning curve for any technology.
-That's why effector provides you few simple examples that may cover your basic needs and also give more confidence for the users for upcoming projects using effector.
+That's why effector provides you a few simple examples that may cover your basic needs and also give more confidence for the users for upcoming projects using effector.

 ## Simple examples